White0ut/MyWorship/README.md

 It will be able to provide accurate analytics of members.

 ####TODO
-Implement news feed
+-Implement news feed
-User detail collection
+-User detail collection
-geolocation registration for communion registry
+-geolocation registration for communion registry